Code-Institute-Submissions/cumbrian-kayaking/README3.md

   Feature 1 - allows users X to achieve Y, by having them fill out Z

  **Goals of the Business Owner**
- Collection of user emails
+ Collection of user emails  is achieved

- is achieved by having users fill in the form in the modal
+ 1. By having users click a CTA button in the center of the hero image or in the footer and  fill in the form in the modal  to request the holiday brochure
+    By having user

 Users that want **extra** information  have  2 immediate options